Spathodea - Flame of the Forest - African Tulip Tree - Some Health Benefits

 Some other common names for this tree are Squirt tree, Uganda flame and, Fountain tree, so-called, as the soft flower buds contain a liquid that spurts forth in a jet almost 10 feet away when the buds are squeezed.
 For this reason, kids love to play with these buds.

 The Genus Spathodea has just one species in the family Bignoniaceae.

-The African tulip tree is native to Africa and grows from 30 to 40 feet tall normally though in favorable growing conditions it reaches a height of 80 feet or more.
+The African tulip tree is native to Africa and grows from 30 to 40 feet tall normally though in favourable growing conditions it reaches a height of 80 feet or more.

 Spathodea is grown widely in tropical areas.
 The tree prefers moist habitats although it can grow in drier habitats too, at altitudes from 3000 feet to 4000 feet.
-However, in moist areas the trees grows larger as compared to the ones grown in a drier habitat.
+However, in most areas the trees grow larger as compared to the ones grown in a drier habitat.

-The flame of the forest, African tulip tree is drought resistant with average water needs.
-A rapidly growing, the young tree grows almost 6 feet tall yearly, it is a highly fire retardant tree.
+The flame of the forest, the African tulip tree is drought resistant with average water needs.
+A rapidly growing, the young tree grows almost 6 feet tall yearly, it is a high fire retardant tree.

 Flame of The Forest, Spathodea or African Tulip TreeClick thumbnail to view full-size